Xaoc-xd/Dumpster-Fire/README.md

 * Enemies Only - Only render ESP over enemies
 * Box - Render a 2D box over players
 * Name - Render a player's name
+* Cond - Shows the player conditions
 * Class - Render a player's class
-* Remove Cloak - Removes Clock
+* Remove Cloak - Removes clock
-* Remove Disguise - Removes Disguise
+* Remove Disguise - Removes disguise
+* Remove Taunting - Removes the taunting animation
 * Health - Render a player's health (can be either text or bar)
 * Smiley Face - Render a poorly created smiley face over the entity's head
 * Box Thickness - Modify the pixel width of a box